ESG Market Overview H1 2023 – EMEA

 Back to news index

-Who are the notable people moves and promotions in Europe in the second six months of 2023.
-This in-depth analysis captures all the key moves in Credit, Equity, IR, Legal and ESG.
+Who are the notable people moves and promotions in Americas in the first six months of 2024.
+This in-depth analysis captures all the key moves in Credit, Equity, IR, Legal and Portfolio.
+Authors: Nameesha Sharma, Liam Dunne, Andrea Hutchinson, Jack Atkins, Harry Bus, Isabella Clark, Daniel Marvin Click here to read the full report

 Read more